-In the beginning, when I would scream at them and throw things against my cell, and they would yell at me.
-I assume they were telling me to be quiet or shut up.
-This is good, because my interpretation software can incorporate that into this language as well.
+In the beginning, I would scream at them and throw things against my cell, and they would yell at me.
+I assume they were telling me to shut up.
+This is good because my interpretation software can incorporate that into this language as well.

-Damn whatever space gods are listening.
-I’m miserable, dirty, and I’m hungry.
+“Damn whatever space gods are listening,” I mumble as I pace.
+I’m miserable, dirty and hungry.
 I only get fed twice a day, and after two days of starving myself, I had to give in and choke it down.
 I can’t look at it, but I know it’s a greyish color, and in the shape of a block.
-I plug my nose, chew with water and get it down.
+I plug my nose when it comes, chew with water and get it down.

-I don’t expect to do anything useful like take over the ship and fly back home, because this isn’t a goddamn movie, and I have no idea what to do.
+I found wires as thin as my hair when I was trying to destroy my cell in the beginning.
+I don’t expect to do anything useful with these super thin wires, such as take over the ship and fly back home, because this isn’t a goddamn movie, and I have no idea what to do.
 I couldn’t even send out a distress signal.
 What would it say?
-‘Please come find me, US government, I’m in another solar system...’
-Actually, I would have better luck with Elon Musk being able to help...
+‘Please come to find me, US government, I’m in another solar system...’
+Actually, “I would have better luck with Elon Musk being able to help..“.

 None of the aliens have been abusive, but they aren’t exactly friendly either.
-I’m not sure if this is a spaceship version of a pirate ship, or if this represents all aliens who just take whatever they want.
+I’m not sure if this is a spaceship version of a pirate ship, or if this represents all aliens who take whatever they want.
 No wonder our government has tried to hide their existence.
 Fucking pricks.

 I always knew aliens existed, and I love an excellent alien debate.
 But this version of aliens is killing my romanticized version of an intelligent species coming to Earth, communicating, and sharing information.
 I don’t like this version of reality that I’m in at all.

 I look down at my computer and my heart races, as my breathing quickens.
-I see I have 143 words!
+I see I have 73 words!
 I can work with this.
 I feel a new sense of determination, and I’m about to study them when I hear yelling coming down the hall, and what sounds like fighting.

 I quickly stash everything away and crouch in the corner.
-Usually at night it’s only the sound of the other animals.
+Usually, at night it’s only the sound of the other animals.
 Sometimes to the detriment of my sleep, because really, these non-Earth creatures make some crazy sounds.
 Is that xenophobic?
 Not sure, they just creep me out more than the Earth animals.

-The shuffling and yelling stops in front of my cell, and I look up in horror as two of the aliens are in front of my cell, shoving a third alien in with me.
+The shuffling and yelling stop in front of my cell, and I look up in horror as two of the aliens are in front of my cell, shoving a third alien in with me.
 Everyone is yelling at each other, and the one in my cell looks like he’s laughing at the two guards who are shoving him in and pointing clawed like fingers at him.

 This is great.
 Probably a violent alien being shoved into a cell with me.

 He’s standing; his back to me, and all I can see is that his hair is white.
 Many of the aliens who have hair keep it longer.
-But him, he keeps his a bit shorter.
+But him, he keeps it a bit shorter.
 For as much dissimilarity to humans that I have seen amongst the aliens: some have feathers, tails, exotic skin, and boring skin.
-I have also see so many little similarities to humans in almost all the aliens, though I haven’t seen this type before.
+I have also seen so many little similarities to humans in almost all the aliens, though I haven’t seen this type before.

 He has his hands in his hair, clearly frustrated, and turns so I can see his side.
 He has horns!
-They are dark, about two inches long and I’m gawking at them, as I look to I see the rest of him.
+They are dark, about two inches long and I’m gawking at them as I look to, I see the rest of him.
 His skin is a light blue color; I wonder if his planet has a star that doesn’t give off much UV radiation?
 The thought of figuring out why aliens evolved to look the way they do, and what their planet is like to cause specific physical characteristics is exciting.
 Something to think about after I keep myself safe, I remind myself.

-I know how to fight a bit, but he’s huge, and I’m weak after so many days in here with not enough food, and my muscles not being used the way they should be.
+I know how to fight a bit, but he’s enormous, and I’m weak after so many days in here with not enough food, and my muscles not being used the way they should be.

 Looking at his face, he seems disgusted by me.
-I’m definitely an animal to them all.
-I take a deep breath and sit down, my disappointment overtaking my curiosity.
+I’m an animal to them all.
+Taking a deep breath and sitting down, my disappointment overtakes my curiosity.
 He looks like he’s trying to stay far away from me too.
 I guess he doesn’t want to spook the animal, right?
 Disgusted, I look away.
-I just want to be seen as a person, even when I know I should be thankful that none of them do.
+I want to be seen as a person, even when I know I should be thankful that none of them do.

-That’s right, fucker, I can talk.
+That’s right fucker; I can talk.